How Much Extra Paint Does a Spray Gun Use?

 Here are some tips for minimizing paint waste when using a spray gun:

-• Use a spray gun that’s appropriate for your project.
-HVLP guns are typically more efficient and use less paint than airless guns.
+• Pick a spray gun that fits your project—HVLP guns are often more efficient and waste less paint than airless models.

 Paint Sprayers Vs Roller